All planning checklists

 Research local catering options for a 'dine-in' night

-Look for farm-to-table caterers or private chefs who use Somerset produce.
+Look for private chefs or farm-to-table caterers using Somerset produce.

 Moderate·High impact